disco252/pwnagotchi-plugins/README.md

 ble_wardrive.py will scan on it's own loop, below is an interval you can set.
 It will report what it sees on Discord, RSSI, name, latitude, longitude and altitude.

 This does not interfere with any bluetooth tether.
+Note: This script in it's current state does not invoke the WiFi - Google Geolocation API is incomplete, however it functions via GPSD with a GPS dongle.

 sudo pip3 install bleak requests